Fired Morton County prosecutor seeks reinstatement; Goter alleges gender discrimination

 Koppy has been the state's attorney since 1987.
 In 1990 and 1994, he defeated Goter’s father, Wayne Goter.

-The county commission is expected to consider Goter’s grievance at its Thursday meeting.
+The county commission was expected to consider Goter’s grievance at its Thursday meeting.

 Reach Travis Svihovec at 701-250-8260 or Travis.Svihovec@bismarcktribune.com